-At Home with Kim Vallee is now a platform I use to advocate maker education, promote STEM education for boys and girls, bring to light innovation in the school system, and share how kids can develop computational thinking skills, and design thinking abilities.
+At Home with Kim Vallee is now a platform I use to advocate maker education, promote STEAM education for boys and girls, bring to light innovation in the school system, and share how kids can develop computational thinking skills, and design thinking abilities.

 How did it happen?

 After working in the tech industry for 25 years an user experience designer, a strategist, and a digital content producer, I decided to put my skills and knowledge to use for the benefits of children instead of businesses.
 I became a mom on a mission.
 I help kids aged 5-12 to be inventors and makers.

 Kids deserve an education that prepares them for the future.
 While we wait for schools to deliver a more forward-thinking education, I believe that the best way, for parents, to foster 21st century skills with school-age children remains informal learning.
 So I started to look at what parents can do to complement what their children learn in school.
 This quest led me to: